Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 Vinous

-“Expect an aristocratic Saint-Émilion with crystal-clear purity and a texture as soft as Chanel cashmere!”
+"Get ready for an aristocratic Saint-Émilion with crystal-clear purity and a cashmere-like texture—by Chanel!"

 “Located on an exceptional terroir on the limestone plateau of Saint-Emilion, Château Canon has continued to captivate us for several vintages now—leaving us to wonder where this ascent will end.
 The nose displays an inimitable elegance, full of depth, verticality, and aromatic purity.
-The texture is perfectly ripe yet airy in structure.
-The concentration is perfect, elegant, and sap-like, propelled by a minerality of dazzling persistence.
-This is a moving and vibrant 2019, like a cello melody, nestled among the pantheon of great terroir wines. " (Terre de Vins 2020) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+The body is perfectly ripe yet airy in structure.
+The concentration is flawless, elegant, and vibrant, propelled by a minerality of dazzling persistence.
+This 2019 is as moving and vibrant as a cello melody, nestled among the pantheon of great terroir wines. ” (Terre de Vins 2020) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

-Buy your Canon wines at the best prices in a private sale!
+Buy your Canon wines at the best price in a private sale!

 Starting at €99 on your first order